 I’d just like to know what took me so long? (smile)

-Contributed by Jonelle Hilleary who writes about My Life lessons on her website What the World Taught Me
+Jonelle Hilleary writes about My Life lessons on her website What the World Taught Me.